CVE-2026-27888: CWE-400: Uncontrolled Resource Consumption in py-pdf pypdf

 Technical Summary

 CVE-2026-27888 is a vulnerability classified under CWE-400 (Uncontrolled Resource Consumption) affecting the pypdf library, a widely used pure-Python PDF processing tool.
-Versions of pypdf prior to 6.7.3 are susceptible to this issue.
-The vulnerability arises when an attacker crafts a specially designed PDF file containing an XFA (XML Forms Architecture) stream compressed with the /FlateDecode filter.
-When the vulnerable pypdf library accesses the 'xfa' property of a PDF reader or writer object, it triggers excessive memory allocation due to improper handling of the compressed stream, leading to RAM exhaustion.
-This can cause the application or service using pypdf to crash or become unresponsive, effectively resulting in a denial of service (DoS).
-The vulnerability does not require any authentication or user interaction and can be exploited remotely by simply processing the malicious PDF file.
-The CVSS v4.0 base score is 6.6, reflecting a medium severity with network attack vector, low attack complexity, no privileges or user interaction required, and a high impact on availability.
-The issue was publicly disclosed on February 26, 2026, and fixed in pypdf version 6.7.3.
+Versions prior to 6.7.3 are vulnerable to an attack where a specially crafted PDF file containing an XFA (XML Forms Architecture) stream compressed with /FlateDecode can cause the library to consume excessive RAM when the xfa property of a PDF reader or writer object is accessed.
+This occurs because the decompression and processing of the XFA stream are not properly controlled, leading to memory exhaustion.
+The vulnerability can be triggered remotely without any authentication or user interaction, simply by processing a malicious PDF file.
+The impact is primarily a denial-of-service (DoS) condition due to resource exhaustion, potentially crashing or severely degrading the performance of applications relying on pypdf for PDF manipulation.
+The issue was addressed in pypdf version 6.7.3 by implementing proper resource handling and limits during decompression and XFA processing.
 No known exploits have been reported in the wild, but the vulnerability poses a risk to any system that automatically processes untrusted PDF files using affected pypdf versions.
-The recommended mitigation is to upgrade to pypdf 6.7.3 or later, or apply the patch manually if immediate upgrade is not feasible.
+Mitigation involves upgrading to pypdf 6.7.3 or applying the patch manually if upgrading is not immediately feasible.

 Potential Impact